-"The art of the interview: Asking the hard questions about asking the hard questions" Ann
+"The Art of the Interview: Asking the Hard Questions About the Hard Questions" Ann Friedman,

-Friedman, Columbia Journalism Review
+Columbia Journalism Review.

 Discusses how to deal with hostile sources, including asking the hard questions.
 Important steps to asking good questions are provided.
 When considering these steps, discuss how to respond if asking hard questions leads to push back from sources.